JordiRos/remoteimgui/README.md

 Setup Client
 ============

-As WebGL needs to load images for the font and background, I've included a simple NodeJS server that will create a remote ImGui connection in a simple, fullscreen app.

-Run "node server.js"

-Open browser and type "http://localhost/imgui?host=your_host

-I've included some default options, open server.js/imgui.html and edit yourself.

 HTML is reduced to this simple line for the whole app

 StartImgui(container, "ws://host:port", width,height, font, compressed, background);